 Fog rises from the cool ground: Bats flutter through the darkness.
 From somewhere you hear eerie ghostly howls.
 Gloomy figures creep through the darkness.
 The prelude to a scary movie?
-Something like that - Halloween is just around the corner and scaring and and scaring and creeping are expressly desired on this day.
+Something like that - Halloween is just around the corner and scaring and creeping are expressly desired on this day.

 It's a different story with scary ghosts and other frightening creatures in our everyday working lives.
 Don't you know them?
 I bet you do.
 They lurk in unexpected places and make our lives harder with their deeds.
 One example of this is poorly done e-learning that turns novice users into learning zombies in no time at all, with no knowledge stuck in their heads.
 Here are our top 8 How Not Tos: